ericsink/wasm2cil/wasi/README.md

-This is an implementation of the Wasi API in C#.
+This is an implementation of the WebAssembly System Interface (WASI) API in C#.

 Currently it targets .NET Core 2.2.
 Originally
 I was targeting .NET Standard 2.0, but I wanted to